avishorp/TM1637/README.md

 * `setSegments` - Set the raw value of the segments of each digit
 * `showNumberDec` - Display a decimal number
 * `showNumberDecEx` - Display a decimal number with decimal points or colon
+* `showString` - Display a ASCII string of text with scrolling
 * `setBrightness` - Sets the brightness of the display

 The information given above is only a summary.
 Please refer to TM1637Display.h for more information.
 An example is included, demonstrating the operation of most of the functions.